-They are costly natural hazards, a central risk on global risk registers, and are expected to become more severe due to the combined influence of climate change and pressure on water resources from economic and demographic changes.
+Droughts threaten societies, economies and ecosystems worldwide, they are costly natural hazards, a central risk on global risk registers, and are expected to become more severe due to the combined influence of climate change and pressure on water resources from economic and demographic changes.
 This conference will showcase multidisciplinary research on droughts and water scarcity.

 Anne van Loon, Birmingham University: Feedbacks between drought and society

 Mike Morecroft, Natural England: Impacts on the natural environment and lessons for climate change adaptation

 Rob Wilby, Loughborough University: Challenging the mantra of wetter-winters and drier summers

 Ian Holman, Cranfield University: Taking lessons from the 2018 drought forward into increased drought resilience in the agricultural sector

 Please use this online booking system to reserve your space at the conference.

-NB The conference spans over two days.
+The conference spans over two days.
 Tickets are available for the whole conference (£90) and individual days (£50).
 Accommodation can be booked and is provided at Pembroke College comprising single ensuite rooms, with breakfast included (£80).